 It’s hard to believe rose petals are edible but it’s true!
 Naturally sweet and delicious, these flower petals are literally as sweet as candy when coated in egg white and sugar.
 Plus, you won’t find a better garnish for all kinds of desserts.

-Candied Rose Petals are yummy in salads, on charcuterie boards, and even in cocktails, but my favorite way to showcase them is on beautiful baked goods.
-They’re a great way to decorate shower and wedding cakes with whimsical and romantic charm and can even spruce up holiday cookies.
+Candied Rose Petals are yummy in salads, on charcuterie boards, and even in floral cocktails, but my favorite way to showcase them is on beautiful baked goods.
+They’re a great way to decorate carrot cakes for a shower and lemon wedding cakes with whimsical and romantic charm and can even spruce up holiday cookies.
 You can’t go wrong with a few candied flower petals draped over your favorite dessert!

 ❓ Where to find edible rose petals

 Unfortunately, the roses at most grocery store florist counters are grown with a lot of chemicals and fertilizers that aren’t safe to eat.
 That said, the best place to find edible rose petals is from your own organic garden, but if that’s not an option, check with a reputable local or online nursery for organic roses.

 You’ll need a paintbrush dedicated to food, a small bowl, wire racks, a bit of patience, and the following 3 main ingredients to make candied rose petals:

 - Rose petals - All varieties of rose petals are edible and delicious.
 Typically, if roses have a sweet, floral fragrance, they’ll likely taste great.